fardeen9983/Ultimate-Dux/Languages/Java/Design-Patterns/Structural/adapter/Readme.md

 # Adapter Pattern

-Useful when connecting new code to legacy code without having to change the working contract that produced by the legacy code.
+Useful when connecting new code to legacy code without having to change the working contract produced by the legacy code.

 ## Concepts
 1. Plug Adaptor